itsmebombie/ascii-video/README.md

 Keep in mind that having over 16,384 characters per frame can cause some characters to dissapear due to a limit in Geometry Dash's code.
 You can see the amount of characters used on every 3rd frame while the Python script is running.
 Also, you can't have too many characters in the same place because that will also make the game crash.
 It's currently unknown how many characters is too much, but once I (or somebody else) finds out, the code along with this file will get updated.

+# Known Bugs

+These are all of the known bugs (caused by the program, not by Geometry Dash) as of right now:
+- The whole canvas moves by a visible amount every `n` frames, where `n` is the amount of groups you allocated.
+- Any framerate above 30 speeds up the video for some reason.
+- The video is a bit "jittery" when playing.

 # Misc